Drake London injured in USC's 41-34 victory over Arizona - Daily Trojan

 USC’s defense got a stop to push Arizona off the field early in the second quarter.
 The Trojans were up by one touchdown, but the Los Angeles Memorial Coliseum sat eerily quiet during the homecoming game.

 If you looked away for a second, you might have thought someone made a home run play.
-But, it was just freshman quarterback Jaxson Dart running out with the offense, making his long-awaited debut at the Coliseum as the crowd chanted “Let’s Go, Dart,” “Let’s Go, Dart.”
+But, it was just freshman quarterback Jaxson Dart running out with the offense, making his long-awaited debut at the Coliseum as the crowd chanted “Let’s Go, Dart.”

 The Trojans scored on their first two possessions with Dart under center, and the crowd leapt out of their seats as USC went on its way to a 41-34 victory Saturday night over Arizona.
 But, midway through the second quarter, it was the nightmare before Halloween for Trojan fans.

-Note: Correction: A previous version of this article incorrectly credited the photo.
-The photographer’s name is Patrick Hannan.
-The Daily Trojan regrets this error.